nhatthai/face-mask-detection/README.md

     |-- detect_mask_video.py
     |-- mask_detector.model
     |-- train_mask_detector.py
-    |-- Dockerfile
 ```

 + The `devops` contains the docker-compose file.
 + The `scripts` contains the `build.sh` file for building docker image.
 + The `dataset` directory contains the data for training model.
 + The `examples` are provided so that you can test the static image face mask detector.
-+ The `mask_detector.model` is model which was trained from the dataset.
++ The `mask_detector.model` is model which is trained from the dataset.

 ### Usages
 #### Using Docker